-As of 2018, the laws of registering a business for foreigners is still fairly similar, however, they have updated the amount of investment capital needed.
-This past week, I met with some lawyers here in Tripoli to understand more about the options for foreigners looking to establish a business presence in Libya.
+As of 2021, the laws of registering a business for foreigners is still fairly similar, however, they have updated the amount of investment capital needed back in 2018.
+The Libya business registration information for this article was a result of a meeting I had with some lawyers here in Tripoli.
+I waned to understand more about the options for foreigners looking to establish a business presence in Libya.
 They told me that there were really only 4 options for registering in Libya.

 The simplest method is to register as a representative of a foreign company.
 The paperwork seems to be minimal and requires an investment of at least 150,000 Libyan Dinar.
 You can legally represent the company with marketing and oversight, however, you may not make any money in Libya.
 There are also no taxes due in Libya.